smrfeld/sample-pairs-gaussian/README.md

 In general, we avoid all use of for loops, and rely extensively on array operations using numpy.

+### Multiple species

+Multiple species are also supported, where we have multiple species but want to draw two particles of the **same species** (two particles of any species can be done by simply ignoring the species labels).

+Specifically, the classes `ProbCalculatorMultiSpecies` and `SamplerMultiSpecies` implement this.

 ## Examples

 See the [examples](examples) folder.